hernanchavezthielemann/GRO2LAM/lib/docs/README.md

    > Enter the bonded file

    Gromacs forcefield_bonded.itp file with [ bondtypes ], [ angletypes ] and [ dihedraltypes ].
+   > Choose an atom style

+   > Solvation atoms
+        >yes or no

   ## Lammps input file generation: